The Illustrated Guide to Bull and Bear Markets

 - A Bear Market is a 20% or greater loss from a previous stock market high.

-The table below illustrates Bull and Bear Markets this year.
+The table below illustrates Bull and Bear Markets during the first five months of 2020.

 Bear Markets have three key days, illustrated above: